-In the following Bahá’u’lláh condemns forms of hatred all too common in our both recent and historical times:
+In the following, Bahá’u’lláh condemns forms of hatred all too common in both our recent and historical times:

 The unbelievers and the faithless have set their minds on four things: first, the shedding of blood; second, the burning of books; third, the shunning of the followers of other religions; fourth, the extermination of other communities and groups.